What are the Differences between CFA® ...

 It seems reasonable, but since we are only talking about several brown foxes, it is not going to help us to determine that all foxes steal a chicken.
 That does not help us to explain how getting a dog will help us protect these chickens from the brown foxes outside of Haye’s farm.
 C can be eliminated on those grounds.

-This fills in the gap as to why a dog would be helpful to protect these chickens.
+This fills in the gap as to why a dog would be helpful in protecting these chickens.
 Because if most foxes fear dogs, then it is reasonable to infer that these brown foxes are probably some of the foxes that fear dogs, which explains why getting a dog would help protect the chicken.
 This supports Haye’s decision.

 Read the prompts and take notes as appropriate.
 So if it’s an argument task, read the prompts and note down the exact conclusion/s so that you know what you are being asked to evaluate.
 For inference tasks, read the prompts and shorthand note the statements of fact.